Using Mathematica for Quantum Mechanics: A Student's Manual: programming constructs

-A subset of Mathematica behaves very similarly to C , Python , Java , or other procedural programming languages.
-Be very careful to distinguish semi-colons, which separate commands within a single block of code, from commas, which separate different code blocks! \begin{description} \item[Looping constructs] behave like in common programming languages: \begin{mathematica} ¤mathin For[i = 1, i <= 10, i++, ¤mathnl Print[i]] \end{mathematica} \begin{mathematica} ¤mathin Do[Print[i], {i, 1, 10}] \end{mathematica} \begin{mathematica} ¤mathin i = 1; ¤mathnl While[i <= 10, ¤mathnl Print[i]; ¤mathnl i++] \end{mathematica} \item[Conditional execution:] notice that the \mm{If} statement has a return value, similar to the ``?'' statement of C and Java . \begin{mathematica} ¤mathin If[5! > 100, ¤mathnl Print["larger"], ¤mathnl Print["smaller or equal"]] \end{mathematica} \begin{mathematica} ¤mathin a = If[5! > 100, 1, -1] ¤mathout 1 \end{mathematica} \item[Modularity:] code can use local variables within a \emph{module}: \begin{mathematica} ¤mathin Module[{i}, ¤mathnl i = 1; ¤mathnl While[i > 1/192, i = i/2]; ¤mathnl i] ¤mathout 1/256 \end{mathematica} After the execution of this code, the variable \mm{i} is still undefined in the global context. \end{description}
+A subset of the Wolfram language behaves very similarly to C , Python , Java , or other procedural programming languages.
+Be very careful to distinguish semi-colons, which separate commands within a single block of code, from commas, which separate different code blocks! \begin{description} \item[Looping constructs] behave like in common programming languages: \begin{mathematica} ¤mathin For[i = 1, i <= 5, i++, ¤mathnl Print[i]] ¤mathnlp 1 ¤mathnlp 2 ¤mathnlp 3 ¤mathnlp 4 ¤mathnlp 5 \end{mathematica} Notice that \mm{i} is now a globally defined variable, which you can check with \begin{mathematica} ¤mathin ?i ¤mathnlp Global`i ¤mathnlp i=6 \end{mathematica} The following, on the other hand, does not define the value of the variable \mm{j} in the global context: \begin{mathematica} ¤mathin Do[Print[j], {j, 1, 5}] ¤mathnlp 1 ¤mathnlp 2 ¤mathnlp 3 ¤mathnlp 4 ¤mathnlp 5 ¤mathin ?j ¤mathnlp Global`j \end{mathematica} In this sense, \mm{j} is a local variable in the \mm{Do} context.
+The following, again, defines \mm{k} as a global variable: \begin{mathematica} ¤mathin k = 1; ¤mathnl While[k <= 5, ¤mathnl Print[k]; ¤mathnl k++] ¤mathnlp 1 ¤mathnlp 2 ¤mathnlp 3 ¤mathnlp 4 ¤mathnlp 5 ¤mathin ?k ¤mathnlp Global`k ¤mathnlp k=6 \end{mathematica} \item[Conditional execution:] The conditional statement \mm{If[condition, do-when-true, do-when-false]} follows the same logic as in every other programming language, \begin{mathematica} ¤mathin If[5! > 100, ¤mathnl Print["larger"], ¤mathnl Print["smaller or equal"]] ¤mathnlp larger \end{mathematica} Notice that the \mm{If} statement has a return value, similar to the ``?'' statement of C and Java : \begin{mathematica} ¤mathin a = If[5! > 100, 1, -1] ¤mathout 1 \end{mathematica} Apart from \emph{true} and \emph{false}, Mathematica statements can have a third state: \emph{unknown}.
+For example, the comparison \mm{x==0} evaluates to neither true nor false if \mm{x} is not defined.
+The fourth slot in the \mm{If} statement covers this case: \begin{mathematica} ¤mathin x == 0 ¤mathout x == 0 ¤mathin If[x == 0, "zero", "nonzero", "unknown"] ¤mathout "unknown" \end{mathematica} \item[Modularity:] code can use local variables within a \emph{module}: \begin{mathematica} ¤mathin Module[{i}, ¤mathnl i = 1; ¤mathnl While[i > 1/192, i = i/2]; ¤mathnl i] ¤mathout 1/256 \end{mathematica} After the execution of this code, the variable \mm{i} is still undefined in the global context. \end{description}